 Incidentally, during the change of planes in Portugal, the airline managed to lose my checked-in backpack, which never arrived in Buenos Aires.

 A traveller’s worse fear is to wait for the end of the baggage carousel to stop and no more bags are forthcoming from the little Shute, whilst you’re left there standing…empty handed, under a sweating brow (exaggerating).
 Experienced this sinking feeling before?

-Anyway, waiting at the Aerolineas Argentinas’ lost baggage counter for a while, I finally left my name and phone number with the helpful officer.
-Comforted that my bag would be found in a few days and sent onwards to my accommodation, it was with apprehension we left the airport and hopped into a taxi.
+Anyway, waiting at the Aerolineas Argentinas lost baggage counter for a while, I finally leave my name and phone number with the helpful officer.
+Comforted that my bag would be found in a few days and sent onwards to my hostel, it is with apprehension that we leave the airport and hopped into a taxi.

 Probably preaching to the converted already, but all I can suggest is always carry at least a few changes of underwear in your carry-on and a change of clothes if you have room.
 Although obvious, this is easily overlooked when you’re trying to save space in a cabin bag.

-Named by its founders in the 16th century, which means “fair winds”, energetic Buenos Aires is the second-most visited city of Latin America (Mexico City being the first), but boasts being the most visited city in South America.
+Named by its founders in the 16th century, which means “fair winds”, energetic Buenos Aires is the second-most visited city of Latin America (Mexico City being the first), and also boasts being the most visited city in South America.